The University Call Center is available seven days a week to answer financial aid, bursar, and registrar questions:

 Loans are a major source of funding for many students; however, it is important to keep in mind that every dollar you borrow must be repaid with interest.
 As a general rule, federal student loans usually offer students and parents more favorable conditions than private loans.
 Before accepting the loan award offered to you, be sure to calculate how much you will need to pay for your educational expenses.
 To learn about budgeting tips and minimizing your student loan debt by making interest payments while in school, visit the NSU Debt Squad webpages.

-Be enrolled at least half time.
+Be enrolled at least half time in degree-applicable coursework.
 Half-time enrollment is defined as 6 credits per semester/term for all undergraduate students.
 For graduate and first professional students, half-time status varies by program.

 Your financial aid award will be credited to your student account at the beginning of each semester/term, provided you have submitted all required information and meet all financial aid general eligibility criteria.
 Loans are scheduled to disburse seven days prior to the beginning of the semester/term.
 Institutional scholarships, federal grants, and state grants/scholarships are scheduled to disburse after the end of the registration or drop/add period for your program.